CityOfNewYork/ACCESS-NYC/wp-content/plugins/wp-security-questions/readme.txt

 5. Enable Security questions on login, registration, and lost password page.

 == Changelog ==

+= Version 1.0.2 =
+* Improvement: Possible vulnerablity for admin when logged is resolved.

 = Version 1.0.1 =
 * Improvement Fix - Proper instructions added to use this plugin.